Российских блогеров могут начать штрафовать за рекламу в запрещённых соцсетях

 The Association of Bloggers and Agencies (ABA) has secured the introduction of a transition period: the law will come into force six months after its signing.
 The organization fears that market participants will not have time to adapt.

-The new rules will affect all resources that are restricted in the Russian Federation.
+The new rules will affect all resources with restricted access in the Russian Federation.
 According to legislators, this will deprive the banned platforms of income and reduce their influence.

 *Instagram is a social network banned in Russia.